 Radio exercise is also one of the unique things observed only in Japan.
 It’s the exercise done along with the music from the radio broadcast.
 If you have spent your school time in Japan, you should have absolutely experienced this unique way of exercise.

 Every morning in some parks in Japan as well, you can experience this radio exercise.
 It usually begins from 6:30 on the spot and most of the participants there are elderly people.
 After the exercise, you can enjoy conversation with them as well.
 They will surely welcome the younger joinee.
 As they say Hayaoki wa sanmon no toku (the early bird gets the worm), getting up early in the morning, joining the radio exercise in the park around your residence, and taking a walk in a fresh morning air would bring you a good feeling from the start of the day.

 Go to the gym in the city facility

 If you are planning to go to a gym in Japan, please consider not only world/nation-wide franchise gym but also the gym facility organized by your city.
-Searching through website, you can find some sports centres in your city.
-They usually offer gym facility such as swimming pool, or training machines at a reasonable cost.
+Searching the web, you can find some sports centers in your city.
+They usually offer gym facilities such as swimming pool, or training machines at a reasonable cost.
 In addition, they often offer various kinds of sports classes focusing on various ranges of the age/level groups, from kids to the elderly, or from beginners to experienced, such as yoga, swimming or martial arts class.

 Well, any of these tips has attracted you so far?
-Living in a foreign country is basically tough.
+Living in a foreign country is tough.
 Besides, if you are a student, you might tend to get yourself engaged in studying or part-time job in your everyday life.
-Taking care of yourself, however, is the most important thing in order to enjoy the life in a strange country.
-And when choosing the tips to stay fit, let’s pick up Japanese unique ones, taking the most of staying in Japan.
-Once you live in Japan, enjoy even the healthy lifestyle unique to this country!
+Taking care of yourself, however, is the most important thing in order to enjoy the life in a different country.
+And when choosing the tips to stay fit, let’s pick up Japanese unique ones, taking the most of it while staying in Japan.
+Once you live in Japan, enjoy the healthy lifestyle unique to this country!